Margaret Chant-Papandreou: Lagarde list

-In December 2012, the newspapers To Vima and Proto Thema claimed in their publications that Margarita Papandreou owned one of the accounts on the Lagarde list.
+In December 2012, the newspapers To Vima and Proto Thema claimed in their publications that Papandreou owned one of the accounts on the Lagarde list.

-On October 14, 2014, Economic Crimes Enforcement Agency (SDOE) officially responded with a letter to Margarita Papandreou that, following an investigation carried out, in the context of a lawsuit filed by M. Papandreou, her name is not included in the Lagarde list.
-The document is signed by the special secretary of SDOE Stylianos Stasinopoulos.
+On 14 October 2014, the Economic Crimes Enforcement Agency (SDOE) officially responded with a letter to Papandreou that, following an investigation carried out in the context of a lawsuit filed by M. Papandreou, her name is not included on the Lagarde list.
+The document was signed by the special secretary of SDOE, Stylianos Stasinopoulos.

+Personal life and death

+Chant married Andreas Papandreou on 30 August 1951.
+They initially lived in Minnesota and later in California, where Papandreou was Chair of the Department of Economics at the University of California, Berkeley.
+With Papandreou she had four children, including George and Nikos.